DelineaXPM/dsv-cli/docs/developer/code-signing.md

 To do this automatically on a Darwin based system just run `mage certs:init`.

 If the dates are incorrect, update this to the latest from this page [Apple Public Certificates](https://www.apple.com/certificateauthority/) in `magefile/certs` to add it to the download and install list.

+## Type of Cert

+To sign a mac binary correctly, quill can be used, which is included in the this repo and CI tooling.
+It also runs as part of the `mage release:all` task.

+- Apple Developer ID Cert.
+Secured with SS Vault.

 ### Mac Resource Links